1. The Vijayanagara Empire was founded in ___________.

 Explanation: Though Talikota (1565 CE) weakened it, the empire lingered till mid-17th century.

-25. The last great Aravidu ruler was:
+25. The last great Aravidu ruler was___________.

 A) Sriranga III